gwastro/ml-mock-data-challenge-1/README.md

 contact with us by sending a mail to [mlgwsc@aei.mpg.de](mailto:mlgwsc@aei.mpg.de).
 We accept registrations up to a maximum number of 30 participating groups until December 31st, 2021.
-The deadline for the final submission of the algorithm is Feburary 28th, 2022.
+The deadline for the final submission of the algorithm is March 31st, 2022.

 On submission, we will evaluate your algorithm on a validation set.
 The performance on this validation set will then be reported back to you to